-The ghostly fishes and birds that you see here are called afterimages.
+The ghostly images that you see here are called afterimages.
 An afterimage is an image that stays with you even after you have stopped looking at the object.

-The back of your eye is lined with light-sensitive cells called rods and cones.
-Cones are sensitive to colored light, and each of the three types of cones is sensitive to a particular range of color.
+The lining at the back of your eye, called the retina, is covered with light-sensitive cells called rods and cones.
+Rods let you see in dim light, but only in shades of gray.
+Cones, however, detect color in bright light, and each of the three types of cones is sensitive to a particular range of color.